 CA Master Trust Conference: Rise of crypto and social media threat to pensions industry

-The pensions sector along with the rest of financial services is in danger not of losing assets but of losing relevance, Richard Crossley head of industry advisory services at Franklin Templeton told delegates at the Corporate Adviser master trust conference in London this week.
+The pensions sector along with the rest of financial services is in danger not of losing assets but of losing relevance, Robert Crossley head of industry advisory services at Franklin Templeton told delegates at the Corporate Adviser master trust conference in London this week.

 The sector is faced with a huge range of challenges not least young people losing faith in assets available on public markets such as shares and bonds, big shifts in the means of accessing investments with the rise of the neo-brokers such as Robinhood and e-Toro and of accessing advice with the rise of global influencers.